Spotify Backstage: Service Catalogs Explained

 Service catalogs and Backstage in particular provide enterprise teams with an incredibly useful pane of glass on top of their apps and services.
 At Humanitec, we often get asked how this functionality compares to that of Internal Developer Platforms (IDPs).
 Although some people seem to think they are mutually exclusive, IDPs and service catalogs (or Humanitec and Backstage) actually complement one another quite well.

-With an IDP, Ops teams can wire up their whole setup and orchestrate their infrastructure from one control pane.
-Humanitec lets them create baseline configurations and golden paths, so developers can interact independently and effortlessly with the underlying infrastructure.
 Developers can self-serve any tech they need, like DBs, ingress, file storage and all other dependencies their apps require to run.
 They can also manage their own deployments, doing roll-backs and diffs, versioning configurations the same way they do with code in Git.